Overview

 Opening remarks

-The panel chair opens the hearing by introducing the AUC staff in attendance, covering administrative matters, briefly outlining the general purpose of the hearing and then asks those in attendance to identify themselves as participants in the hearing.
+The chair of the Commission panel opens the hearing by introducing the AUC staff in attendance, covering administrative matters, briefly outlining the general purpose of the hearing and then asks those in attendance to identify themselves as participants in the hearing.

 Preliminary matters